Parameterized Model-checking of Discrete-Timed Networks and Symmetric-Broadcast Systems: Introduction

 \item For systems without a controller, we prove that the PMCP for liveness specifications can be solved in \EXPTIME.
 This is a rare decidability result for liveness properties of any non-trivial model of parameterized timed systems.
 The algorithms presented make use of interesting and intricate combination of automata theory, rational linear programming, and geometric reasoning for solving certain reachability questions in a new variant of vector addition systems called `vector rendezvous systems'.
 We believe these techniques are of independent interest and will be useful in solving related problems.

 \item For systems with a controller, we prove that the PMCP for liveness specifications is undecidable.
 This follows from a new reduction between timed-systems with a controller and systems with asymmetric broadcast, and the known undecidability of the PMCP of latter for liveness properties.
-The novel reduction also allows us to recover the known result that for discrete-time systems with a controller and safety specifications, the PMCP has non-elementary complexity. \end{enumerate}
+The novel reduction also allows us to recover the known result that PMCP is decidable for discrete-time systems with a controller and safety specifications. \end{enumerate}

-Although this doesn't completely close the picture (the complexity without a controller for liveness properties is \PSPACE-hard and in \EXPTIME), we remark that the parameterized verification problem for liveness properties is notoriously hard to analyze: apart from a single simple cutoff result which deals with processes communicating using conjunctive and disjunctive guards~\cite{spalazzi2020parameterized}, no decidability result for liveness specifications of timed systems was known before this work.
+Although this doesn't completely close the picture (the complexity without a controller for liveness properties is \PSPACE-hard and in \EXPTIME), we remark that the parameterized verification problem for liveness properties is notoriously hard to analyze: apart from a single simple cutoff result which deals with processes communicating using conjunctive and disjunctive guards~\cite{spalazzi2020parameterized,ss14vstte}, no decidability result for liveness specifications of timed systems was known before this work.

 To solve the PMCP problem for these systems we introduce \emph{rendezvous-broadcast systems (RB-systems)} --- systems of finite-state processes communicating via \emph{rendezvous} and \emph{symmetric broadcast}.
 Unlike asymmetric broadcast which can distinguish between the sender and the receivers, with symmetric broadcast there is no designated sender, and thus it can naturally model the passage of discrete time, i.e., every symmetric broadcast can be thought of as a tick of the discrete-time clocks.